Updating School Facilities

 Local Funding to Repair & Upgrade Our Schools![]()

-In order to complete identified repairs and improvements across all our elementary schools and middle school, the MSD School Board is considering placing a $52 million bond measure on the March 2024 ballot.
-If approved by voters, funding from this measure could be used to:
+In order to complete identified repairs and improvements across all our elementary schools and middle school, the MSD School Board has placed Measure D, a $52 million bond measure, on the March 5, 2024 ballot.
+If approved by voters, funding from Measure D could be used to:

 MSD has been a good steward of public funds and has the lowest tax rate in the County.
-The potential measure is estimated to cost $30 per each $100,000 of a property’s assessed (not market) value per year.
-By law, a bond measure would require accountability protections, including:
+Measure D is estimated to cost $30 per each $100,000 of a property’s assessed (not market) value per year.
+By law, Measure D would require accountability protections, including:

-- An independent citizens' oversight committee and mandatory annual audits would ensure all funds are spent as promised
+• An independent citizens' oversight committee and mandatory annual audits would ensure all Measure D funds are spent as promised